Frequently Asked Questions

 • There are a few privately-owned pools in the area that can sometimes be used by the public, however they are small in size, inadequate for aqua-therapy, not available for single swimmers, not accessible to those living with a disability, and/or their opening times are restricted to only certain times of the day, week or year.
 They do not adequately meet the swimming needs of the people of West Somerset.

 • Minehead Swimming & Leisure is the successor to what used to be called the Minehead Swimming Pool Project.
 Pre-pandemic, the project did conduct some small-scale fundraising activities, such as collection pots in shops, and these funds were gratefully received and rolled over into MSL.
 In fact, these funds were instrumental in covering some basic costs to allow us to progress the project to the point it is at today.
 To date, there has been no large-scale fundraising, nor major donor funds received, although we are currently in the process of applying for grants.
-While the publicity for community members to join the Society by buying shares will raise a small amount of funds, the main purpose is in fact to garner public support for, and participation in, the efforts to bring a swimming pool back to Minehead.
+While the publicity for community members to join the Society by buying shares will raise a small amount of funds, it will not cover the build costs; the main purpose is, in fact, to garner public support for, and participation in, the efforts to bring a swimming pool back to Minehead.

 • The single most important thing you can do is join MSL as a member, by buying one or more shares in the Society.
-This will be crucial in demonstrating to donors and investors that the project has the strong backing of the local community.
+This will be crucial in demonstrating to donors and other stakeholders that the project has the strong backing of the local community.

 You can also show your support by playing the Somerset West Lottery and choosing Minehead Swimming & Leisure as your “good cause”.
-We get a small but steady trickle of funds coming in from the lottery, which is an important contribution to our overall fundraising efforts.
+We get a small but steady trickle of funds coming in from the lottery, which is an important contribution to allow us to keep going.